gagoar/SrBuj/README.md

 =

   - `data-target`: Depending on the type of request(`GET`/`PUT`/`POST`/`DELETE`) is used to alter the Dom. it represent the element that we want to alter in the view after an succceded request (needed)

-  - `data-modal`: If you wish that the response ends up in a modal. value: true|false (default: false)
+  - `data-modal`: If you wish that the response ends up in a modal (default: false).

-  - `data-error`: The id element where errors will be rendered if the response received a different state than 200(Ok)
+  - `data-error`: The id element where errors will be rendered if the response received a different state than 200(Ok).

   - `data-delete`: On a successded response, remove the 'data-target' element from document.

-  - `data-nochange`: Don't alter the Document.(ignore the verb)
+  - `data-nochange`: Don't alter the Document.(ignore the verb).

   - `data-callback`: After a succeeded response, call this function.

-  - `data-custom`: Just proxy the response to `data-callback` function. (default: false)
+  - `data-custom`: Just proxy the response to `data-callback` function. (default: false).

   - `data-jqueryselector`: Change the `data-target` & `data-error` for selectors in jquery and find the element!

   - `data-respond-as`: We can alter the respond behavior without careing the method used on the request. values: `GET`/`POST`/`PUT`/`PATCH`/`DELETE`

+  - `data-push`: if there is a href or action in the element, replace the url.

 You can use it with any html element available. (links forms tables divs...Anything).